mongodb/docs/source/install.rst

 If you already have `jira account <http://jira.mongodb.org/>`_ you may sign in with your JIRA credentials.
-When you sign into MMS for the first time, you will be prompted to create a new "group" for your deployment.
+When you sign into MMS for the first time, the system prompts you to create a new "group" for your deployment.

 If you do not already have a JIRA account, register for an MMS account